 Here is an overview of the recognized file extensions and mimetypes for these protocols, plus their browser playback support:

-2 HLS in Flash is only supported in the JW6 Premium, Enterprise, or Ads editions.
+1 HLS in Flash is only supported by JW Premium or higher licenses

-3 Can only be enabled on version 6.9+ by setting the option "androidhls: true" within your JW Player embed.
+2 Can only be enabled on by setting the option "androidhls: true" within your JW Player embed.
 HLS will only work on Android 4.1+.